Denise Campbell (politician)

-Denise Lynne Campbell (born July 14, 1964) is an American politician and a Democratic member of the West Virginia House of Delegates who has been representing District 43 since January 12, 2013.
+Denise Lynne Campbell (born July 14, 1964) is an American politician who was a Democratic member of the West Virginia House of Delegates representing District 43 from January 12, 2013 to 2016.
 Campbell served consecutively from January 2011 until January 2013 in a District 37 seat.

 Education

 Campbell earned her associate degree in nursing from Davis & Elkins College, her BSN from Alderson Broaddus College (now Alderson Broaddus University), and her MA in administration from Marshall University.